🖥 Monitor Comparison

 ❓ Frequently Asked Questions

-For gaming, the Asus TUF Gaming VG27AQME5F has the edge thanks to its 48Hz refresh rate.
-Higher refresh rates produce smoother motion and reduce perceived input lag — critical advantages in competitive shooters and action titles.
+For gaming, the Asus TUF Gaming VG27AQME5F has the edge thanks to its 260Hz maximum refresh rate.
+Higher refresh rates produce smoother motion and reduce perceived input lag -- critical advantages in competitive shooters and action titles.
 If both share the same Hz, compare response time in the spec table above.

 The Asus TUF Gaming VG27AQME5F runs at QHD versus 1080p on the other.
-QHD resolution means more pixels per inch — sharper text, finer detail in games, and more screen real estate for multitasking.
-The trade-off is that QHD gaming requires more GPU horsepower to maintain high frame rates.
-If you are on a mid-range GPU, 1080p will achieve higher, smoother frame rates more easily.
+QHD resolution means more pixels per inch -- sharper detail in games and more screen real estate for multitasking.
+The trade-off is that QHD gaming requires more GPU or console horsepower to maintain high frame rates.
+If you are on a mid-range setup, 1080p will achieve higher, smoother frame rates more easily.

 The Asus TUF Gaming VG27AQME5F is the stronger all-round choice based on its overall score of 4.2/5.
-That said, if your priority is specifically display image quality and colour accuracy, see the Quick Answer section at the top of this page for use-case-specific recommendations.
-The Dell SE2426HG is not a bad choice — it simply trails on overall specification weight, which may not reflect the single spec most important to your setup.
+That said, if your priority is specifically competitive gaming at the highest possible refresh rate, see the Quick Answer section at the top of this page for use-case-specific recommendations.
+The Dell SE2426HG is not a bad choice -- it simply trails on overall specification weight, which may not reflect the single spec most important to your setup.

 🖥